 Get Audio Evaluation Platform

-[Include instructions for how to acquire the evaluation platform or test model software, and any licenses that may be needed.]
+[Include instructions for how to acquire the evaluation platform or test model software, and any licenses that may be needed.

+Refer to WG2 N00032 for “Guidelines for Test Material for CfP and CfEs.]

 The MPEG-I Immersive Audio CfP Audio Evaluation Platform (AEP) is needed to perform the CfP subjective tests, and a description of the AEP can be found in [4].
 Proponents and organizations wishing to participate in the CfP subjective tests will need to obtain the AEP.